-The first version of the Dorico guide is now available to download as a PDF from Steinberg’s help site.
-While far from exhaustive, it is easy to follow and logically structured, making it a comprehensive, well-organized resource to help you make the most of the new software.
+The latest version of the Dorico guide is now available to download as a PDF, encompassing improvements to the software up to Dorico 1.2.
+While missing a bit of the whimsy from the developers’ Sibelius days, it is easy to follow and logically structured, making it a comprehensive, well-organized resource to help you make the most of the software.

 Elaine Gould’s venerable music notation reference Behind Bars is now available as an e-book for Kindle, devices running the Kindle app, and Apple’s iBooks for Mac and iOS.